-Nursing home coverage for veterans is available from two sources within the Department of Veterans Affairs — the veteran’s health care system and the state veteran’s homes system.
+Nursing home placement for veterans residing in NJ is available from two sources within the Federal Department of Veterans Affairs — the veteran’s health care system and the NJ state veteran’s homes system.

 Nursing Home Coverage Through the VA Health Care System